Data Note: Donor Funding for the Current Ebola Response in the DRC

 - Overall, information on donor financing is limited and fragmented.
 No systematic resource or tool for tracking contributions exists, a situation made more complex because the Ebola response is taking place in the context of a broad set of humanitarian crises with multiple multilateral and bilateral funding mechanisms contributing resources across a spectrum of activities (see KFF explainer).
 For the U.S. specifically, while some data are available, the full range of funding information has not been provided.

 - The status of U.S. funding going forward is uncertain.
 It is unclear how much funding remains available for use in the U.S. response, whether the current administration will request additional funds, and whether Congress will provide such funding.
 At USAID, it is unclear what funds remain in the leftover FY 2015 emergency Ebola funding being used for response activities.
-At CDC, all leftover FY 2015 emergency Ebola funding was to be spent out entirely by the end of FY 2019, but the agency may use up to $20 million from the emergency reserve fund for its Ebola activities in FY 2020 through Nov.
-21, 2019 (see Box 1).
+At CDC, all leftover FY 2015 emergency Ebola funding was to be spent out entirely by the end of FY 2019, but the agency may use funds from the emergency reserve fund for its Ebola activities in FY 2020 (see Box 1).